The Economic Growth and Neighbourhood Services Directorate is the largest and most diverse directorate in the Council. It includes:

 The Housing Needs Service provides housing advice and ensures the council fulfils its statutory functions in relation to homelessness.

-Planning services: support the delivery of economic and sustainable growth while providing appropriate regulation to ensure an attractive and safe town.
+The Service supports the delivery of economic and sustainable growth while providing appropriate regulation to ensure an attractive and safe town.
 As well as maintaining high levels of performance in terms of managing planning applications, the service also develops policy and systems to secure sustainable development.
-The team’s work covers Development Management, Planning Policy and Enforcement, the Natural Environment and Trees.
+The team’s work covers:

 Transport Strategy and Infrastructure: includes development and delivery of the council’s Local Transport Plan, development of business cases to seek external funding on behalf of the council, transport development control for planning applications, and concessionary fares on public transport.